{{ propApi.closeIcon }}

 Applications for a company or partnership licence can be lodged online or in person at a Service NSW centre.

-Grounds for refusal of license
+Grounds for refusal of licence

-Your license may be refused if you:
+Your licence application may be refused if you:

 • don’t have the required qualifications or experience.